Avstar Aircraft of Washington, Inc.

 :

-Next, we masked it, and painted the inside of the nacelle.
-Once the engine was back in, the outside was painted to match the original scheme.
+Next, we had the inside of the nacelle painted.
+After the engine was back in, the outside was painted to match the original scheme.

 :